-Chart 1.16 Net income before tax and capital adequacy ratios of bills finance companies
+Chart 1.16 Net income before tax and capital adequacy ratios of bills finance companies markets.
+The liquidity risk of bills finance companies remained high as a maturity mismatch between assets and liabilities still persisted.

 Note: Figures for net income before tax from 2012 forward are on the TIFRSs basis, while those of prior years are on the ROC GAAP basis.